Space farming

-Space farming refers to the cultivation of crops for food and other materials in space or on off-Earth celestial objects – equivalent to agriculture on Moon.
+Space farming refers to the cultivation of crops for food and other materials in space or on off-Earth celestial objects – equivalent to agriculture on Earth.

 Farming on celestial bodies, such as the Moon or Mars, shares many similarities with farming on a space station or space colony.
 However, farming on celestial bodies may lack the complexity of microgravity, depending on the size of the body.
 Each environment would have differences in the availability of inputs to the space agriculture process: inorganic material needed for plant growth, soil media, insolation, relative availability of carbon dioxide, nitrogen and oxygen, and so forth.

 Introduction

 The supply of food to space stations and other long duration missions is expensive.
 One astronaut on the International Space Station requires approximately "1.8 kilograms of food and packaging per day".
 For a long-term mission, such as a four-man crew, three year Martian mission, this number can grow to as much as 24,000 lb (11,000 kg).

 Due to the cost of resupply and the impracticality of resupplying interplanetary missions, the prospect of growing food inflight is incredibly appealing.
 The existence of a space farm would aid the creation of a sustainable environment, as plants can be used to recycle wastewater, generate oxygen, continuously purify the air, and recycle feces on the space station or spaceship.
-Just 10 m² of crops produces 25% of the daily requirements of 1 person, or about 180-210 grams of oxygen.
+Just 10 m2 of crops produces 25% of the daily requirements of 1 person, or about 180-210 grams of oxygen.
 Essentially, the space farm turns the spaceship into an artificial ecosystem with a hydrological cycle and nutrient recycling.

 In addition to maintaining a shelf-life and reducing total mass, the ability to grow food in space would help reduce the vitamin gap in astronaut's diets and provide fresh food with improved taste and texture.
 Currently, much of the food supplied to astronauts is heat treated or freeze dried.
 Both of these methods, for the most part, retain the properties of the food pre-treatment.
 However, vitamin degradation during storage can occur.
 A 2009 study noted significant decreases in vitamins A, C and K, as well as folic acid and thiamin can occur in as little as one year of storage.
 A mission to Mars could require food storage for as long as five years; thus, a new source of these vitamins would be required.

 Supply of foodstuffs to others is likely to be a major part of early off-Earth settlements.
 Food production is a non-trivial task and is likely to be one of the most labor-intensive and vital tasks of early colonists.
 Among others, NASA is researching how to accomplish space farming.